mikesteele/dual-captions/README.md

 ### How does it work?

+#### Site integrations

 This extension works by intercepting caption file requests, parsing them, and rendering them onto the page.

 The extension runs an adapter on the host site repeatedly to get up-to-date information about the state of the host.
 Adapters are functions that use DOM queries.
 You can find them in `site_integrations`.